BIRD OF THE WEEK: 2/21/2014

 HABITAT: Habitats up to 16,000 feet in the Andes and Patagonia; coastal regions of western South America

-An official symbol of many Andean countries, Andean Condors are among the heaviest flying birds, weighing up to 33 pounds with a wingspan of up to 10.5 feet.
+An official symbol of many Andean countries, the Andean Condor is among the heaviest flying birds, weighing up to 33 pounds with a wingspan of up to 10.5 feet.
 These birds are so large they make their close relative, the California Condor, look like a lightweight.

 Because Andean Condors are so heavy, they prefer areas where they can easily find strong thermal air currents to boost them into the air.
-Once aloft, they can soar for hours without a wing beat and travel hundreds of miles each day in search of food.
+Once aloft, they can soar for hours without a wing beat.
+The birds travel hundreds of miles each day in search of food.

 Unfortunately, this near-threatened species is hunted for sport or by ranchers who mistakenly view the birds as a threat to livestock.
-Primarily a scavenger, condors can be sickened by consuming animals that have ingested pesticide-laden plants.
+Primarily a scavenger, condors can be sickened by consuming animals that have ingested lead or plants laden with pesticides.

 Andean Condors play an important role in the folklore and mythology of the South American Andean regions and have been represented in Andean art from c.
 2500 BCE onward.
 In Andean mythology, the Andean Condor was associated with the sun deity and was believed to be the ruler of the upper world.

-The bird is considered a symbol of power and health by many Andean cultures, and it was believed that the bones and organs of the Andean Condor possessed medicinal powers, sometimes leading to the hunting and killing of condors to obtain its bones and organs.
+The bird is considered a symbol of power and health in many Andean cultures.
+People believed that the bones and organs of the Andean Condor possessed medicinal powers, which sometimes has led to the hunting and killing of condors to obtain bones and organs.

 ABC's Benjamin Skolnik understands the power possessed by this bird.
 “I remember the first time I saw an Andean Condor,” he says.
 “During a backpacking trip in El Cajas National Park in central Ecuador, I struggled to warm my feet following a river crossing in frigid water.
 I looked to the sky and saw a pair of condors soaring.
 They lifted my spirit and helped me on my way.”